 Each statistic is generated by sampling quantities from the occupants as data points.
 Only occupants for whom the quantity is relevant are included in the statistic.

-Statistics on the following quantities may be printed to summary file:
+Statistics on the following quantities may be printed to the summary file:

-Exit Time
+Completion Time